skip to main content

 Wilkesboro Civic Center Sign

-no smoking inside building sign
+RENTAL TIME: no smoking inside building sign

-- We rent BY THE DAY and not by a specific time frame.
+• We rent BY THE DAY and not by a specific time frame.
+Rental hours are 7:30 AM until 12 midnight.

-- No early entry or late exit or you will lose your deposit and it is monitored by the police department.
+• NO early entry or late exit or you will lose your deposit and it is monitored by the police department.

-RENTAL FEE: $150 per day
+• RENTAL FEE: $150 per day

-DEPOSIT: $175 per rental day.
+• DEPOSIT: $175 per rental day.
 Deposit must be paid within 7 days of the civic center reservation or name will be removed from the rental calendar.
 Once your name is removed from the calendar, it will be rented on a first come, first serve basis.
 The deposit is refundable - if the condition is left according to lease agreement & checklist.

 REQUIREMENTS:

-1. A government-issued photo ID card is required.
+2. A government-issued photo ID card is required.

-2. You will be required to sign a lease agreement and it must be signed by the person leasing the facility.
+3. You will be required to sign a lease agreement and it must be signed by the person leasing the facility.

 PAYMENTS: